DOS: Reserved device names

+will create a folder named Con in the C:\ root folder.

 Memory management

 DOS was designed for the Intel 8088 processor, which can only directly access a maximum of 1 MiB of RAM.
 Both IBM and Microsoft chose 640 kibibytes (KiB) as the maximum amount of memory available to programs and reserved the remaining 384 KiB for video memory, the read-only memory of adapters on some video and network peripherals, and the system's BIOS.
 By 1985, some DOS applications were already hitting the memory limit, while much of reserved was unused, depending on the machine's specifications.

 Specifications were developed to allow access to additional memory.
 The first was the Expanded Memory Specification (EMS) was designed to allow memory on an add-on card to be accessed via a 64 KiB page frame in the reserved upper memory area.
 80386 and later systems could use a virtual 8086 mode (V86) mode memory manager like EMM386 to create expanded memory from extended memory without the need of an add-on card.
 The second specification was the Extended Memory Specification (XMS) for 80286 and later systems.
 This provided a way to copy data to and from extended memory, access to the 65,520-byte high memory area directly above the first megabyte of memory and the upper memory block area.
 Generally XMS support was provided by HIMEM.SYS or a V86 mode memory manager like QEMM or 386MAX which also supported EMS.

 Starting with DOS 5, DOS could directly take advantage of the HMA by loading its kernel code and disk buffers there via the DOS=HIGH statement in CONFIG.SYS.
 DOS 5+ also allowed the use of available upper memory blocks via the DOS=UMB statement in CONFIG.SYS.